via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.md

 HDMI is working by default if you set `MACHINE=i300a-pumpkin`.
 If you wish to use the 7-inch Raspberry Pi touch display, you need to add the following to your `local.conf`:

 	KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD += " \
-		rpi-display.dtbo \
+		panel-raspberrypi.dtbo \
 	"

 Warning: Adding `rpi-display.dtbo` to KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD requires you to plug the 7-inch Raspberry Pi touch display to the i300A pumpkin board.
 Failing to connect it will prevent HDMI from working.
-If you only want HDMI, you should not add `rpi-display.dtbo`.
+If you only want HDMI, you should not add `panel-raspberrypi.dtbo`.

 The i300A Pumpkin also supports the AVD-TT70WS-CN-134-A touch display.
 If you wish to use it, you need to add the following to your `local.conf`:

 	KERNEL_DEVICETREE_OVERLAYS_AUTOLOAD += " \
-		avd-tt70ws-cn-134-a.dtbo \
+		panel-avd-tt70ws-cn-134-a.dtbo \
 	"

 ## Audio